Nashville, Music City

 Based on analysis of expert and user opinions, the U.S. News & World Report ranks Nashville as follows:

-• Nashville was the first Southern city to desegregate public establishments post a series of sit-ins by African American college students in 1960.
+Nashville was the first Southern city to desegregate public establishments after a series of sit-ins by African American college students in 1960.

-• Elvis Presley recorded more than 200 of his songs on Music Row at RCA's Studio B.
+Elvis Presley recorded over 200 songs on Music Row at RCA's Studio B.

-• The Maxwell House coffee draws its name from a Nashville hotel.
-Their popular brew was took the hotel's name, and, during a 1907 stay, President Theodore Roosevelt supposedly said, "Good to the last drop," creating the brand's familiar slogan.
+hotel's name, and during a 1907 stay, President Theodore Roosevelt supposedly said, "Good to the last drop," creating the brand's familiar slogan.

 What to do in Nashville